-Concerning the long-term relationship, there is a strong heterogeneity of the long-term elasticity with a mean value of 0.63, which is significantly different from zero.
-The long-term elasticity is significant and positive for 12 countries: BE, DK, FR, IE, IT, LT, NL, NO, PT, RO, SE, UK.

-On both regression models, there is a constant decreasing linear trend of the number of fatalities for almost all countries with some exceptions.
-It is equal to 2.3% per year in the long-term model and 4.8% per year for the short-term model.
+Concerning the long-term relationship, there is a marked heterogeneity of the long-term elasticity with a mean value of 0.63, which is significantly different from zero.
+The long-term elasticity is significant and positive for 10 countries: CY, DK, IE, IT, LT, NL, NO, PT, RO, SE.
+There is a constant decreasing linear trend of the number of fatalities for almost all countries with some exceptions.
+It is equal to 2.3% per year in the long-term model.